Perspicacity11/MakersWk7-JavascriptWebApps/practicals/playing-with-dom/README.md

 1. Using the "inspect element" browser function (you can right-click on the targeted element you want to inspect), find the HTML ID of the article title "JavaScript".
 2. Use `document.querySelector` to "select" the DOM element and assign its value to a JS variable.
-3. Use the `.innerText` property to replace the title content by "JavaScript is awesome".
+3. Use the `.textContent` property to replace the title content by "JavaScript is awesome".
 3. Use the `.style` property to change the font size to a big one, such as `120px`, and the colour to orange (be careful — the style properties values need to be set as strings, such as `'20px'`).

 You should get to a similar result, *only with typing JavaScript code in the console:*